Rheinmir/Rheinmir/README.md

 > <small><i>This GitHub contains personal experiments, prototypes, and homelab projects.</i></small>
 > <small><i>All repositories are for learning, testing, and exploration only.</i></small>

-👋 Hi, I'm Rheinmir — music, nature, tech lover and a fan of smooth, elegant solutions.
+👋 Hi, I'm Rheinmir — a music, nature, and tech lover, and a fan of smooth, convenient, elegant solutions.

 ### What I work & play with
 - Power Apps / Power Automate / SharePoint